Chiu-Te-Wang/Paper-Reading/paper/Cross-lingual_Language_Model_Pretraining.md

 - Process the language data with Byte Pair Encoding (BPE) and propose 2 methods to learn cross-lingual language models (XLMs).
 ![Model Structure](pic/Cross-lingual_Language_Model_Pretraining_fig1.PNG)
 1. MLM(Masked Language Modeling):
 	MLM is an unsupervised method that derives from the idea of BERT.
+However, instead of using pairs of sentences, use text streams of an arbitrary number of sentences (truncated at 256 tokens).
 	![Masked Language Modeling Structure](pic/Cross-lingual_Language_Model_Pretraining_fig2.PNG)
 2. TLM(Translation Language Modeling):
 	TLM is an supervised method which uses parallel data and the masked method in BERT to train model.